edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

 :edb-alt-title:  Deploying Gel to AWS

-In this guide we show how to deploy EdgeDB on AWS using Amazon Aurora and Elastic Container Service.
+In this guide we show how to deploy Gel on AWS using Amazon Aurora and Elastic Container Service.

 Prerequisites